turkeratac/Movie-Recommender-AI-Bot/README.md

-# Movie Recommender AI Bot
+# Movie Recommender AI Bot & Agent
 AI Bot that Suggests Similar Movies Based on Mentioned Films

 AI bot agents were programmed in Python for this project.